LinuxJedi/AmigaRGBtoHDMI/Amiga500CPLD/README.md

 The software on the Pi should be the latest beta release from https://github.com/IanSB/RGBtoHDMI/releases extracted onto a micro SD card in FAT32 format.

+### Before Beta29

 You then need to edit `Profiles/Default.txt` and set the option `single_button_mode=1` (it is near the bottom of the file).

+### Beta29 Onwards

+You need to copy some canned profile files into place for the board:

+* `Amiga_CPLD_Readme/Amiga_CPLD_Setup/profile_6-12_BIT_RGB.txt` to the root of the SD card
+* `Amiga_CPLD_Readme/Amiga_CPLD_Setup/Profiles/Default.txt` to the `Profiles` directory

+This resolves some issues with mode switching, particularly on NTSC machines.
+The profile copied will automatically set `single_button_mode`.

 ## Flashing the CPLD

-The CPLD will need flashing with the `6-12_BIT_RGB_CPLD` or `6-12_BIT_BBC_CPLD` firmware.
-They are both the same but load a different profile by default (in both cases it needs changing to the Amiga profile anyway).
+The CPLD will need flashing with the `6-12_BIT_RGB_CPLD` firmware.
+The other firmware options are not compatible with the profiles in Beta29.

 With the beta software the Pi can flash the CPLD when it detects the firmware is not installed.
 This doesn't work in the non-beta release at the moment as single button mode doesn't work in the recovery menu in the main release.
 So, you have three options to flash the CPLD: